labex-labs/open-source-labs/css/30-seconds-of-css/lab-rotating-card/step1.md

 # Rotating Card

+`index.html` and `style.css` have already been provided in the VM.

-This code creates a two-sided card that rotates on hover.
-To implement it, follow these steps:
+To create a two-sided card that rotates on hover, follow these steps:

-1. In the HTML file, use the following code:
+1. Set the `backface-visibility` of the cards to `none` to prevent the backside from being visible by default.
+2. Initially, set `rotateY(-180deg)` for the back side of the card and `rotateY(0deg)` for the front side of the card.
+3. Upon hover, set `rotateY(180deg)` for the front side of the card and `rotateY(0deg)` for the back side of the card.
+4. Set the appropriate `perspective` value to create the rotate effect.

+Here is an example HTML and CSS code:
 ```html
 <div class="card">
   <div class="card-side front">